Due to essential maintenance, the website may be unavailable during the weekend. We apologise for any inconvenience.

-- It is an offence under the Hallmarking Act to describe unhallmarked articles as being made totally or partly of gold, silver or platinum or, supply or offer to supply an article that is made of gold, silver, platinum or palladium which has not been hallmarked.
+- It is an offence under the Hallmarking Act to describe articles as being made totally or partly of gold, silver, platinum or Palladium, supply or offer to supply an article that is made of gold, silver, platinum or palladium which have not been hallmarked.

 - Articles do not have to be hallmarked if they weigh less than 1 gram for gold, 0.5 grams for platinum and palladium and 7.78 grams for silver.
 Articles are only exempt on weight as long as they are of the standard declared.

 - You can describe articles as plated as long as this is an accurate description according to the quality of the precious metal plating used.
 Rolled gold is also allowed as long as this is an accurate description and not used for gold-plated goods.